Station Identification: Whatever

 You are now visiting “Whatever.”
-It is a site written by John Scalzi and Athena Scalzi.
+It is a site written by John Scalzi with occasional contributions from Athena Scalzi.
 It has been in existence since 1998.
 It is as a consequence one of the longest-running personal sites on the Web.
 It is generally updated daily.
 It is about whatever the two of them feel like writing on.

 A Brief History of Whatever

 “Whatever” began on September 13, 1998.
 Scalzi, who had previously been a professional newspaper and online columnist, began the site to stay sharp in the column writing format, and took specific inspiration from columnist James Lileks’ Web site, The Bleat.
 Rather than to focus the writing on one specific topic, Scalzi chose to write on any subject that was of interest to him that day.
 Topics from the first week of Whatever included Mark McGwire and Sammy Sosa, the death of CNN journalist John Holliman, invoicing clients, walking the dog, the Netscape Web browser and a sexual affair involving the politician Henry Hyde.
 Whatever has continued without permanent interruption since that date, with the format being primarily (but not always) daily updates from Scalzi.